Leicester's Thai owners vow to keep unlikely title-winners together

 "They don't need to have the big shots or superstar players in the team, but they rely on great teamwork," said fan Korawit Thaemphet, outside King Power's Bangkok headquarters.

-Many punters were skeptical of Leicester's success right up until they won the title, and fans worry about their chances of repeating the success.
+Many punters were sceptical of Leicester's success right up until they won the title, and fans worry about their chances of repeating the success.

 "This is great but I think it's only for this season," said Thaweewat Ingkathanachai, a student who switched to following Leicester from Liverpool last season.